stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 of the idris2-webidl project.

-The generated code consists of a set of external type specifications (to be found in the submoduls of `Web.Internal` whose names end on `Type.idr`).
+The generated code consists of a set of external type declarations (to be found in the submoduls of `Web.Internal` whose names end on `Type.idr`).
 This was done to avoid cyclic module dependencies, since many of these types are freely shared across specifications and the related modules.
-The whole set of external types is reexported by `Web.Internal.Types`.
+The whole set of external types is reexported by `Web.Internal.Types`, which also includes the subtyping relations (more on that later).

 FFI bindings are defined in submoduls of `Web.Internal` ending on `Prim.idr`.
 If you are interested in how to interact with javascript through the FFI,